 The Handyman measures 4 1/2″ inches long and 2 3/8″ inches wide.
 The foil and trimming blades measure 1 11/16″ wide.
-The long hair leveler (trimming blade) is made out of stainless steel while the foil blade is primarily made from nickel.
+The long hair leveler (trimming blade) is made of stainless steel, while the foil blade is primarily made from nickel.

-The battery is a Li-ion battery which offers a run time of 60 minutes on a full charge.
-The battery is charged via a USB-C charging port and takes approximately 90 minutes to charge.
+The battery is a Li-ion battery, which offers a run time of 60 minutes on a full charge.
+The battery is charged via a USB-C charging port and takes approximately 90 minutes.
 There is a charging indicator light on the front of the device.